-Over the last Plan year, the Trustee monitored short-, medium-, and long-term fund performance relative to the manager's respective benchmarks and targets on a quarterly basis.
-Deviations away from long-term targets for some of the funds was caused by yield volatility as well as increased geopolitical tensions.
+Over the last Plan year, the Trustee monitored short-, medium-, and long-term fund performance relative to the manager's respective benchmarks and targets on a quarterly basis, utilising reports prepared by their investment advisors.
 The Trustee has continued to engage regularly with all managers to monitor the relevant actions being taken by managers.

-Portfolio turnover for the Plan's assets over the year to December 2023 is provided in Table 2.
+Portfolio turnover for the Plan's assets over the year to December 2024 is provided in Table 2.

-Table 2: Annual portfolio turnover for the Plan's open-ended funds over the year to 31 December 2023
+Table 2: Annual portfolio turnover for the Plan's open-ended funds over the year to 31 December 2024

 Open-ended funds Annual portfolio turnover

-Legal & General Investment Management ("LGIM") - RAFI Fundamental Global Reduced Carbon Pathway Index Fund 3.9%
+LGIM - RAFI Fundamental Global Reduced Carbon Pathway Index Fund 1.9%

-M&G - European Loan Fund (ELF) 11.6%
+M&G - European Loan Fund (ELF) 17.9%

-Insight - High Grade ABS Fund 37.0%
+Insight - High Grade ABS Fund 33.1%

-Insight - Liquid ABS Fund 70.5%
+Insight - Liquid ABS Fund 34.4%

-Insight - Global ABS Fund 40.5%
+Insight - Global ABS Fund 46.9%

-Insight - Secured Finance II Fund 31.0%
+Insight - Secured Finance II Fund 35.4%

-Insight - Buy & Maintain Sub-Portfolio 2.8%
+Insight - Buy & Maintain Sub-Portfolio 12.2%

-Insight - LDI 9.0%
+Insight - LDI 15.3%

 Source: Investment Manager.

+2024 figure estimated based on data for the 12-month period to 30 September 2024 as information to 31 December 2024 had not been released by the manager at the time of writing.
 Turnover figures reflect the purchases/sales of gilts within the LDI sub-portfolio only.

 Short-term changes in the level of turnover may be expected when a manager alters its investment strategy in response to changing market conditions.
 However, a change in the level of portfolio turnover might indicate a shift in the amount of risk the manager is taking, which could mean that a fund is less likely to meet the objectives for which it was chosen by the Trustee.
+In 2024, the turnover across the pooled funds has been maintained around long-term norms.
+The Trustee is satisfied that the level of trading carried out by the fund managers has been consistent with the funds' objective.